Chingwen Cheng

 -

-Dr. Chingwen Cheng is Program Head and Associate Professor of Landscape Architecture, Urban Design, and Environmental Design at The Design School, and Senior Sustainability Scientist at Arizona State University.
-She is Affiliated Faculty for Urban Climate Research Center, Biomimicry Center, Global Drylands Center, & Center for Emergency Management and Homeland Security at ASU.
+Dr. Chingwen Cheng is Program Head and Associate Professor of Landscape Architecture, Urban Design, and Environmental Design at The Design School, and Senior Global Futures Scientist at Arizona State University.
+She is Affiliated Faculty for Urban Climate Research Center, Biomimicry Center, and Center for Emergency Management and Homeland Security at ASU.

 Dr. Cheng's teaching, research, and practice engage transdisciplinary approaches for Climate Justice Design integrating environmental justice theory, spatial mixed-methods, systems design, and nature-based solutions, working with communities for co-developing research agenda and strategies to enhance community resilience and sustainability.
 Dr. Cheng applies Climate Justicescape framework investigating spatial patterns of socially vulnerable groups exposed to climate change-associated hazards and integrates social-ecological-technological systems and place-based design for building just, resilient, and sustainable development.

 Dr. Cheng was a visiting scholar at the Risk Society and Policy Research Center and Research Center for Future Earth at the National Taiwan University, and a post-doctoral research fellow at the University of Michigan focusing on empirical environmental justice research.
 She is a Registered Professional Landscape Architect and LEED Accredited Professional with extensive professional experiences integrating participatory and transdisciplinary processes in watershed planning, stormwater management, Low-Impact Development, and community design in the United States.
-She currently serves on Climate Actions Committee and Environmental Justice Professional Practice Network at the American Society of Landscape Architects advocating justice, equity, diversity, and inclusion in design education and professions.
+Dr. Cheng advocates for design justice and climate actions by serving on professional organizations.
+She served in the American Society of Landscape Architects (ASLA) as past Co-Chair for the Environmental Justice Professional Practice Network, a member of the Climate Action Plan Advisory Group, and currently serves on the Climate Actions Committee and President of the Council of Educators in Landscape Architecture (CELA).

 Ph.D.Regional Planning, University of Massachusetts Amherst, Amherst, Massachusetts, USA M.L.A.Landscape Architecture, University of Michigan, Ann Arbor, Michigan, USA B.S.Horticulture and Landscape Architecture, National Taiwan University, Taipei, Taiwan